CTR-tools/CTR-ModSDK/psx-modding-toolchain/games/CrashTeamRacing/mods/Modules/NewKartTextures_OnlyUSA/readme.txt

 renders of CTR.
 Made by Superstarxalien.

-Penta Penguin's pipe framing in this mod is silver as in Nitro-Fueled, but it should really be changed to gold since we have a render of Penta with gold pipe framing.
+Penta Penguin's pipe framing in this mod is silver as in Nitro-Fueled, but it should really be changed to gold since we have a render of Penta from the original game with gold pipe framing.
 Shucks.

 Only works in the NTSC-U (926) version of the game.